Happy New Year!

 Your best life is where you feel your best most of the time.
 Where you are doing things that are meaningful to you.
 Where you have meaningful relationships.
 Where the tasks of daily life become more enjoyable, because you have found your groove, your style, your purpose.

 We all wear a variety of hats… female, mother, wife, sister, teacher, friend, doctor, lawyer, Indian Chief.
 The one role we tend to forget about, but that can make all the difference in all areas of your life is that YOU are the Editor-In-Chief.
 You get to call the shots and edit everything in your life so you can live the best life for you and you alone.

-Below I am sharing my list of what I edited in my life last year, but for living your best life “editing” to work its magic, just use my “Edit List” as a guide.
+Below I am sharing my list of what I have been editing, but for living your best life “editing” to work its magic, just use my “Edit List” as a guide.
 Your list will be different to fit your life, passions and goals in all aspects in your life from the deeply personal to the colors you want to paint your bedroom.

-I didn’t do the things on this list all at once, but through the entire year.
-That is what made my goals doable and more important…reachable.
+I didn’t do the things on this list all at once, but over time.
+That is what made my goals doable and more important… reachable.

 Edited: Social Media Time

 I found I was spending way too much time scrolling though Facebook and Instagram feeds watching others living their best life until I realized I was missing out living mine.
 I enjoy seeing what friends and family are up to from time to time, but no longer spend hours scrolling through to find out what others are doing.

 I basically turned off the online noise that no longer inspired me.
 And stopped worrying about FOMO (fear of missing out) that only kept me from doing what I really wanted in my free time.